-On July 7, 2017, the Company entered into a Purchase and Sale Agreement (the "Agreement") with Barry Hanslit, the Company's co-founder, whereby Mr. Hanslit sold the Company a 100% undivided interest in the Metla Property along with all information, core samples, logs, data, documents, maps, and other documentation in exchange for 883,333 Common Shares at a deemed value of \$53,000.
+On July 7, 2017, the Company entered into a Purchase and Sale Agreement (the "Metla Agreement") with Barry Hanslit, the Company's co-founder and former major shareholder, whereby Mr. Hanslit sold the Company a 100% undivided interest in the Metla Property along with all information, core samples, logs, data, documents, maps, and other documentation in exchange for 883,333 common shares at a deemed value of \$53,000.